pctimhk/camunda-csharp-client/README.md

 # pctimhk branch will enhance the camunda client
 This branch will enhance the camunda client so support
-- support the single thread to poll the Camunda platform to improve the heavy load system
+- the single thread to poll the Camunda platform to improve the heavy load system
-- containerized the camunda client
+- the containerized in Linux platform
-- support HA architecture
+- high available architecture
+- concurrency
+- configuration error detection

 # A sample Camunda Client Class Library